Terms and Conditions - International Stroke Conference

 Unacceptable behavior of any kind will not be tolerated and includes:

-• False certification of individuals as paid AHA virtual event attendees, misuse of login information or any method of assisting unauthorized persons to gain access to any AHA event.
+• False certification of individuals as paid AHA/ASA event attendees, misuse of badge credentials, or any method of assisting unauthorized persons to gain access to any AHA/ASA event.

-Attendees acknowledge and agree that the unacceptable behavior set out above, all commercial or promotional distributions, publishing or exploitation of sessions, contents, or materials received from AHA is expressly prohibited.
-AHA reserves the right to take any action deemed necessary and appropriate, including immediate removal from the virtual event, without warning or refund, in response to any incident of unacceptable behavior.
-AHA/ASA reserves the right to prohibit attendance by violators at any future meeting, or in- person or online.
+Attendees acknowledge that the unacceptable behavior set out above is prohibited.
+AHA/ASA reserves the right to take any action deemed necessary including immediate removal from the event, without warning or refund, in response to any incident of unacceptable behavior.
+AHA/ASA reserves the right to prohibit attendance by violators at any future meeting, in person or online.

 Questions?